ArminJo/ServoEasing/README.md

 ## Using the included [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR
 Using the **Lightweight Servo Library** reduces sketch size and makes the servo pulse generating immune to other libraries blocking interrupts for a longer time like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
-Up to 2 servos are supported by this library and they must be attached to pin 9 and/or 10 of the Arduino board.<br/>
+Up to 2 servos are supported by this library and they must be physically attached to pin 9 and/or 10 of the Arduino board.<br/>
 To enable it, open the library file *ServoEasing.h* and activate the line `#define USE_LEIGHTWEIGHT_SERVO_LIB` or define global symbol with `-DUSE_LEIGHTWEIGHT_SERVO_LIB` which is not yet possible in Arduino IDE:-(.<br/>
 If not using the Arduino IDE, take care that Arduino Servo library sources are not compiled / included in the project.